-- 1 Remove any attachment, raise the boom arms, engage the boom supports, engage the parking brake and shut off the engine.
-Remove the ignition key. - 2 Remove the seat assembly.
+1 Remove any attachment, raise the boom arms, engage the boom supports, engage the parking brake and shut off the engine.
+Remove the ignition key.

+2 Remove the seat assembly.
 Be sure to disconnect the electrical plug on the seat switch, left hand side.

-Never work under the boom arms without the boom supports engaged

-- 3 Remove the service access panel, located below the battery compartment cover, by removing the 2 bolts and pushing rearward on the top part of the cover, lifting and pulling forward from the bottom. (fig. C1883) - 4 Grasp the U- Joint assembly with your hands and rotate the joint left and right, forward and back to check U- Joint wear. - 5 Check the condition of the splined yoke and spline on the hydrostatic pump input shaft. - 4 Rotate the U- Joint if necessary to locate the grease fittings on the U- Joint crosses.
+3 Remove the service access panel, located below the battery compartment cover, by removing the 2 bolts and lifting and pulling forward from the top. (fig. C3628)

+4 Grasp the U- Joint assembly with your hands and rotate the joint left and right, forward and back to check U- Joint wear.

+5 Check the condition of the splined yoke and spline on the hydrostatic pump input shaft.

+4 Rotate the U- Joint if necessary to locate the grease fittings on the U- Joint crosses.
 Apply 2 ~ 3 pumps of multi purpose grease to each U- Joint cross.